aliceliang0/BigDataManagement/README.md

 ## Projcet2

 We solved four problems using MapReduce jobs.
 They are: Spatial Join, K-Means Clustering, Custom Input Format, Distance-Based Outlier Detection Clustering.
 [Link](https://github.com/daojunL/-BigDataManagementProjects/tree/master/project2/java)

+## Projcet3

+In this project, we wrote some scala queris and MR jobs to deal with more complex tasks.

+## Projcet4

+This project covers some MongoDB query practices.

 # Contributor